Graphic Design ABCs: A Glossary of Basic Design TermsResources December 4, 2014

 Tint A color is made lighter by adding white, this is called a tint.

 Tolerance Tolerance is the range of pixels a tool in graphic software functions in.
 Or the range of shade or color pixels a Magic Wand selects, etc.

 Tonal Distribution Tones can be redistributed during the scanning or image editing process.
 To lighten dark images or to darken light images.

 Trim Size The size of the printed material in its finished stage.

 True Color System A true color system is a 24-plane graphics sub-system which composes the entire range of 16.7 million colors.

-Typeface A typeface consists of a series of fonts and a full range of characters, such as, numbers, letters, marks and punctuations.
+Typeface A typeface consists of a series of fonts and a full range of characters such as, numbers, letters, marks, and punctuation.

-Uncoated Paper This is paper that hasn’t had a coating applied to it for smoothness.
+Uncoated Paper This is paper that doesn’t have a coating applied to it for smoothness.

 Unsharp Mask A method used to heighten the sharpness or focus of images by selecting and increasing the contrast of pixels alongside the edges of images.

 Uppercase Also known as capital letters, they are the larger characters in a typeface.